 Quinn nodded.

 “Oooh, crud.
 So, which stupid thing was it?
-“HA ha, you have to play with girls because you’re not masculine enough” or was it “HA ha, You’re too masculine to play with girls, so you’re a bully and a cheater.”
+“HA ha, you have to play with girls because you’re not masculine enough to play with boys.”
+Or was it “HA ha, You’re too masculine to play with girls, so you’re a bully and a cheater.”

 Quinn mumbled something, but Brent couldn’t make it out.
 He ducked his head much lower to hear the mumbled response.
 “Come again?”

 “Ahh, the second one.
 Very original.
 I love it when people think they know more about my life than I do.
 Bet you feel the same.
 Bet they were the first person to ever make you notice that it sucks to be a trans or nonbinary person who just wants to play a sport.
-Bet you never heard anyone be judgmental about that before.
+Bet you never heard of anyone picking a fight about that before.
 That person really broke some new ground and got you thinking, huh?
-You’re reconsidering everything now, just because they were so helpful to you.
+You’re reconsidering everything now, because they were so helpful to you.
 Am I right?
 First time?
 You had no idea any of this was going on until today?
 All popsicles and baby bunnies until this afternoon?”

 Quinn looked up finally and shook their head no and smiled slightly.